jhudsl/tidyversecourse/manuscript/prediction.md

 We can see the number of monitors in our training, testing, and original data by typing in the name of our split object.
 The result will look like this:
 <training data sample number, testing data sample number, original sample number>

-Importantly the `initial_split()` function only determines what rows of our `pm` data frame should be assigned for training or testing, it does not actually split the data.
+Importantly the `initial_split()` function only determines what rows of our `pm` dataframe should be assigned for training or testing, it does not actually split the data.

 To extract the testing and training data we can use the `training()` and `testing()` functions also of the `rsample` package.